Return to Abbotsford Hotel Listing

 MacDonald's Family Restaurant

-According to the Collingwood Conservation Study, the Victorian century hotel was demolished and replaced between 1906 and 1909; re-built 1937/38; additions facing Queen's Parade 1957-58; additions facing Heidelberg Road 1966.
+According to the Collingwood Conservation Study, the Victorian century hotel was demolished and replaced between 1906 and 1909, although CHS has not located concrete evidence of this; re-built 1937/38; additions facing Queen's Parade 1957-58; additions facing Heidelberg Road 1966.

 VHR H0684